 (optional) Number of days that alert tracking information for this alert should be retained in the ALERT TRACKING file (#8992.1).
-Default time period is 30 of 100000 is recommended (good for proximately 220 years).
+Default time period is 30 days.
+Users can specify a different number of days using this input variable.
+To retain information forever, a value of 100000 is recommended (good for proximately 220 years).